ChisanaKita/AIWAZ-Legacy/README.md

 - Added: `run.js`
 - Added: `30624700.js` To Handling The Guild.member.join Function.
 - Change: `message.js`
-> Use Embed Message For Logging.
-Including The Guild Icon & The Message Channel
+> Use An Embed Message To Log Down The Message Data, Including The Guild Icon & The Message Channel Now All User Input Will Convert To Lower Case, Which Means Case Dosen't Matter.
 - Change: Guild.member.join Behavior (`skill.js`, `30624700.js`, `help-guild.js`).
 - Change: `cal.js` Now Using `Math.js` To Calculate Instead Of Using `eval()`.
 - Change: `clean.js`
-> Added An Event: `messageDeleteBulk` To Display How Many Messages Has Been Deleted.<br>
+> Added Event: `messageDeleteBulk` To Display How Many Messages Has Been Deleted.<br>
 Now You Can Delete Specified User's Messages.(If No User Input, Will Delete The BOT Messages.)
 - Change: `coin.js` Finally Finished This Stupid Game.
 - Change: `help.js` Now Will Send The Command List To Your DM Instead Of Sending To The Input Channel.